WenqinDu/Nonparametric_Inference_on_Network_Effects/README.md

 ## License
-Copyright 2023 Wenqin Du, Yu Zhang, and Wen Zhou
+Copyright 2023 Wenqin Du, Yuan Zhang, and Wen Zhou

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.